eliasm307/vscode-file-jumper/README.md

 - `topic`: This represents the part of the file path that is repeated for related files.
 For example, a file `src/components/Button.ts`, the topic could be `components/Button` which could be used to match a test file `test/components/Button.test.ts`.
 The example configuration below shows example file type definitions that can achieve this link.
 - `prefix`: (**OPTIONAL**) This represents the the root path and can be used to differentiate between files with a similar structure but from different root folders (e.g. a mono-repo) e.g. `packages/PackageA/src/components/Button.ts` and `packages/PackageB/test/components/Button.test.ts` would have a link if a prefix capture group is not defined.
 If your project does not have this structure, you can omit this capture group.

+Multiple patterns can be defined and these are evaluated in the given order, where the first match is used.
+This allows for more complex folder structures and exceptions to rules to be supported.
+This means more specific patterns should be defined first so they can match their specific cases before more general patterns are evaluated.

 The extension will automatically link all files of different types that resolve to the same topic and prefix (if defined).
 You can customise which files can link to/from other files by using the `onlyLinkTo` and `onlyLinkFrom` properties.

 ### **Example configuration**: